-Cool camping spots along the West Coast Trail (a permit is required to be on the trail so book well in advance) include Pachena Bay Campground, which is part of the Huu-ay-aht First Nations land.
+One of the cool Vancouver Island camping spots along the West Coast Trail (a permit is required to be on the trail so book well in advance) is Pachena Bay Campground, which is part of the Huu-ay-aht First Nations land.

 RV campsites are available at Secret Beach Campground in Barkley Sound, which is part of the traditional territory of the Toquaht Nation.